Programme of work

 Protection from fire

-This includes proposing a simple solution to improve fire safety by requiring interconnected smoke alarms throughout new homes.
+These changes will improve fire safety by requiring interconnected smoke alarms throughout new homes.
 This will help ensure that all occupants in that home are notified in the event of fire, no matter where in house it occurs.

 Future focus